Kerson Huang

 Kerson Huang (黃克孫 (Huáng Kèsūn); 15 March 1928 – 1 September 2016) was a Chinese-born American theoretical physicist and translator.

+Early life and education

 Huang was born in Nanning, China and grew up in Manila, Philippines.
 He earned a B.S. and a Ph.D. in physics from the Massachusetts Institute of Technology (MIT) in 1950 and 1953, respectively.

+Career

 He served as an instructor at MIT from 1953 to 1955, and subsequently spent two years as a fellow at the Institute for Advanced Study.
 After returning to the MIT faculty in 1957, Huang became an authority on statistical physics, and worked on Bose–Einstein condensation and quantum field theory.
 At MIT, he had many PhD students in theoretical physics including Raymond G. Vickson who became a professor in Operations Research at the University of Waterloo.
 After retiring in 1999, he wrote on biophysics and was also a visiting professor at Nanyang Technological University in Singapore.

+In a 1957 paper, T. D. Lee, Huang, and C. N. Yang introduced the Lee–Huang–Yang correction on Bose–Einstein condensate systems.